sabushmais/CenturyOne-wordpress-formbuilder/readme.txt

 fit in respect of gpl2 conditions.
 And if you are a fellow developer, please feel free to give your comments propositions about this plugin.

-Hopefully this plugin will fulfil all your needs, if not please contact me by email and I will customise the plugin to your exact requirements.
+Hopefully this plugin will fulfil all your needs, if not please contact me and I will customise the plugin to your exact requirements.

 *** Installation ***
 * You can either install this plugin directly from wordpress list of plugin or just downlod it, unzip it then place it in